 The Assistant Sub Inspectors (ASIs) in CISF are the backbone of the force because they are the main mediators between the team in the field and the control room.
-So, they actually run the force smoothly so that it can fulfill its stated objective without any hassle.
-The main duties include:
+So, their prime job is to run the force smoothly, so that it can fulfill its stated objective without any hassle.

-Once you join the organization as an ASI, You are liable to get promoted to the rank of a sub inspector, basically after five years of continuous service.
-However, This happens hardly since the promotional exercises are carried out on the basis of zonal security and you have very little chance of getting your first promotion before at least 7-8 years of service.
+After joining CISF as an ASI, you are liable to get promoted to the rank of Sub Inspector, mainly after five years of continuous service.
+However, the chances of such promotions is quite less as the promotional exercises are carried out on the basis of zonal security and you have very little chances of getting your first promotion before minimum 7-8 years of service.
 There are departmental exams as well to fast track the process, but there also the seniority factor comes into play and it becomes difficult to rise to the next level.